netboy01/mac_lookup/README.md

+File 1 : lookup_script.sh - contain the lookup script.

+File 2 : out_script.sh - Contain the docker image creation script.

+File2  : DockerFile - Contain docker build details.

+File4  : parameter_file.txt - Conatin the MAC Address which need to search.

 Exectution Steps:-

-File 1 - script.sh - contain the lookup script
-File2 -DockerFile - Contain docker build details

-Step1:
-push both the file to local system
+Step1: Clone all the files to the local.

-Step2:
+Step2: Run the below Command.

-Build the docker image
-docker build -t demo_project .
+chmod +x out_script.sh

-Step3:
+Step3: Execute the script.
-check that image has been craeted docker images | grep demo_project

-Step4
-Run the below command to execute the code sudo docker run --name demo_name --env MAC_ADD=44:38:39:ff:ef:57 demo_project
+./out_script.sh

 For the security purpose I am useing the API_KEY genrated by the MAC website.
 I am not passing direct user name or password.